BGANZ 2025 Program

 1200-1220

-The Ian Potter National Conservatory – Plants and Horticulture
+The Ian Potter National Conservatory - plants and horticulture

-The BGANZ Living Collections Toolkit: Building Capacity, Planning for the Future
+The BGANZ Living Collections Toolkit: building capacity, planning for the future

-Grow Wild: Kew + Communities = positive outcomes for biodiversity and wellbeing
+Grow wild: Kew + communities = positive outcomes for biodiversity and wellbeing

 1220-1240

-Stanley Smith Horticultural Trust Funding Opportunities
+Stanley Smith Horticultural Trust funding opportunities

-Nancy Kartes, Stanley Smith Horticultural Trust
+Nancy Kartes, Stanley Smith Horticultural Trust, Washington, USA

-The value proposition of Botanic Gardens in growing cities
+The value proposition of botanic gardens in growing cities

-Bec Ramsay, Wellington Gardens, NZ
+Bec Ramsay, Wellington Gardens, Wellington, New Zealand

-‘Botanic Gardens beyond the Gates’ Wollongong Botanic Gardens’ role in creating a Botanic City Felicity Skoberne, Wollongong Botanic Garden
+‘Botanic gardens beyond the gates’ Wollongong Botanic Gardens’ role in creating a botanic city

 1240-1300